wieslawsoltes/Dock/docs/dock-host-window-locator.md

 When different window styles are required, add additional keys and choose which one to pass to `GetHostWindow`.

+## DockControl defaults

+When `DockControl.InitializeFactory` is `true`, the control assigns `HostWindowLocator` with a default `IDockWindow` mapping and sets `DefaultHostWindowLocator` to create a new `HostWindow`.
+This makes floating windows work without extra setup, but it also overwrites any locators you configured earlier.
+Disable `InitializeFactory` if you want to provide your own locators up front.

 ## Fallback locator

 If no entry matches the provided key, `GetHostWindow` calls